-The MM program in performance with a concentration in performance pedagogy concentrates on the performance and teaching of Western art music, with an emphasis on pedagogy.
+The MM program in performance with a concentration in performance pedagogy concentrates on the performance and teaching of music with an emphasis on pedagogy.

 All applicants are automatically considered for merit based scholarships, with priority given to those who audition and/or interview on-campus.

 Teaching assistantships are offered to graduate students who convey exceptional ability.
 Learn more about TA benefits, eligibility and application procedures.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 MUP 596 Solo Performance (1)

 Other Studies in Music (11-12 credit hours)

 music theory (5-6)

 Culminating Experience (0 credit hours)